bbilger/yabapal/_posts/2013-03-02-using-jquery-mobile-icon-pack-with-primefaces-mobile.md

 <pre>url("#{resource['css:font/fontawesome-webfont.woff']}")</pre>

-That&#8217;s all we have to do for patching the CSS file.
+That's all we have to do for patching the CSS file.
 Knowing this technique now, you are able to rewrite the urls, too, and restructure your resources poperly: place fonts in a font folder and images in an image folder.

 In addition you should define proper MIME types for the font files.
 This can be done by adding the following lines to your web.xml: